ektakhante/Asm2Mach/README.md

 ## Usage

 1. Compile the project with `make`.
-2. Run the assembler with your assembly code file:
+2. then use `make run` to execute the binary
+3. there you go

 ```bash
 ./assembler input.asm